jameslawler/notes/docs/portuguese-language/verbs/todo2/escrever.md

 ## Writing Prompts

-1. Escreva sobre uma experiência marcante que você teve recentemente.
+1. Você escreve em um diário ou diário?
+Do you write in a diary or journal?
-2. Imagine que você é um jornalista e escreva um artigo sobre um evento atual.
+2. Com que frequência você escreve com papel e caneta?
+How often do you write with pen and paper?
-3. Escreva uma carta para seu futuro eu, descrevendo seus sonhos e objetivos.
+3. Escreva uma carta para o seu futuro descrevendo seus sonhos e objetivos.
+Write a letter to your future self outlining your dreams and goals.